vishvAsa/notes/sapiens/branches/proto-asian/sino-tibetan/china/siMhapuram/articles/rjrasva/ethnic-balance.md

 > AT A Singapore 21 forum at Tanjong Pagar on Sept 18, a polytechnic student had asked Senior Minister Lee Kuan Yew if certain instinctive emotional bonds among the ethnic groups could be overcome so that Singapore could become a nation.
 This was Mr Lee's reply:
 >
 > > "Yes, I think so, over a long period of time, and selectively.
 We must not make an error.
 If, for instance, you put in a Malay officer who's very religious and who has family ties in Malaysia in charge of a machine-gun unit, that's a very tricky business.
 We've got to know his background.
 I'm saying these things because they are real, and if I don't think that, and I think even if today the Prime Minister doesn't think carefully about this, we could have a tragedy.
-So, these are problems which, as poly students, you're colour-blind to, but when you face life in reality, it's a different proposition."
+So, these are problems which, as poly students, you're colour-blind to, but when you face life in reality, it's a different proposition."+++(5)+++

 There is a local gov't managed mosque building fund that SG Mohammedans can voluntarily contribute to.
 This is in part to prevent Saudi (& other foreign) funded mosques